 - Credit Card: A credit card is usually necessary for the rental process and as a security deposit.

-- Proof of Identity: You’ll need to provide a valid passport or ID.
+- Proof of Identity: You’ll need to provide a valid passport or ID to rent a car in Sweden.

 - Rental Agreement: You’ll be asked to sign a rental agreement that outlines the terms and conditions of the rental, including insurance coverage and liability.